Pirates of the Caribbean: Dead Men Tell No Tales: Plot

 Meanwhile, Captain Hector Barbossa is informed that Salazar has attacked three pirate ships of Barbossa's fleet.
 Shansa, a sea witch, tells Barbossa that the Trident could lead him to a "treasure" and gives him Jack's compass.
 Barbossa makes a deal with Salazar by offering to help find Jack.
 Salazar pursues the Dying Gull, forcing Jack, Henry, and Carina to flee to an island, discovering that Salazar's crew cannot go on land.
-Barbossa allies himself with Jack, releasing the miniaturized Black Pearl that was trapped in a bottle by Blackbeard, and taking command of the restored Pearl once more as they continue their journey to the Trident's island.
-During the voyage, Jack and Barbossa realize Carina is the latter's long-lost daughter.
+Barbossa allies himself with Jack, releasing the miniaturized Black Pearl that was trapped in a bottle by Blackbeard, and taking command of it once more as they continue their journey to the Trident's island.
+During the voyage, Jack and Barbossa realize Carina is Barbossa’s long-lost daughter.

-The Pearl approaches the Trident's island and evades a British Navy warship until it is destroyed by the Silent Mary before the Pearl runs aground on the island.
-Jack, Barbossa, and Carina use the island's magic to part the ocean which opens a path to the Trident on the ocean floor.
+The Silent Mary destroys a British Navy warship and battles the Pearl until it runs aground on the Trident's island.
+Jack, Barbossa, and Carina use the island's magic to part the ocean, which opens a path to the Trident on the ocean floor.
 Salazar captures Henry and possesses him to walk on the ocean floor and seize the Trident.
 Once he does so, Henry is given his body back, and Jack distracts Salazar, allowing Henry to destroy the Trident, breaking all curses upon the sea and restoring Salazar's crew to life.
 However, the Trident's destruction causes the divided sea to close in on them.
 The Pearl lowers its anchor to lift the group to safety, but Salazar pursues them.

-Carina realizes that Barbossa is her father when she spots a tattoo on Barbossa's arm, the Trident's star formation, identical to the diary's cover.
+Carina realizes that Barbossa is her father when she spots a tattoo of the Trident's star formation, identical to the diary's cover, on his arm.
 Barbossa sacrifices himself to kill Salazar, allowing the others to escape.
 Shortly afterwards, Carina names herself "Barbossa" before Henry and Carina go to Port Royal, Jamaica.
 Henry and Carina kiss before Henry reunites with Will, now free from the Dutchman, on land.
-Will then hugs and kisses Elizabeth Swann immediately afterwards.
-After watching the reunion from aboard the Black Pearl, Jack, now its captain once again, adopts Barbossa's monkey "Jack" before sailing away into the horizon.
+Will then embraces and kisses Elizabeth immediately afterwards.
+After watching the reunion from aboard the Pearl, Jack, now its captain once again, adopts Barbossa's monkey "Jack" before sailing away into the horizon.

-In a post-credits scene, Will and Elizabeth are asleep in a bedroom when the shadow of Davy Jones, who was killed by Jack and Will decades earlier, enters.
+In a post-credits scene, Will and Elizabeth are asleep in a bedroom when the shadow of Davy Jones enters.
 When the figure moves closer with his claw, Will wakes up to see nobody in the room.
 Assuming it was a nightmare, Will turns toward his wife and goes back to sleep, unaware of the barnacles lying on the floor next to the bed.
 (Note: While the post-credits scene teased a potential plot involving Davy Jones, who appears in some form while Will and Elizabeth sleep, directors Joachim Ronning and Espen Sandberg also hinted that it could be the "beginning of the end" or "just a dream or nightmare".)